This document describes how to get host certificates. For instructions on how to get user certificates, see the User

-Find your institution-specific InCommon contact (e.g. UW-Madison InCommon contact), submit the CSR that you generated above, and ask for the certificate to be signed by the InCommon IGTF CA.
+Find your institution-specific InCommon contact (e.g. UW-Madison InCommon contact), submit the CSR that you generated above, and request a 1-year

 - After the certificate has been issued by your institution, download it on its intended host and copy over the key you generated above.